Research Activities

 Research Overview

-Currently, our lab is using iPS cells to study cardiomyocytes and blood cells with application towards regenerative medicine, drug discovery, and disease modeling.
+Currently, our lab is using iPS cells to study heart cells with application towards regenerative medicine, drug discovery, and disease modeling.
 If you are interested, please contact us.

 1. Development of myocardial regenerative medicine

-Regenerative medicine is critical for patients with currently few treatment options.
+Regenerative medicine is critical for patients with limited treatment options.
 We are using iPS cells to seek new therapies for this purpose.

 2. Disease-specific iPS cells

 iPS cells are invaluable for disease models, as they can be designed to recapitulate disease phenotypes in vitro.
-We use iPS cells to study cardiac diseases (e.g., cardiomyopathies) and hematopoietic disorders (e.g., myelodysplastic syndrome).
-Furthermore, we use gene editing technology, such as TALENs and CRISPR/Cas9, to modify iPS cells from diseased patients.
-We then differentiate the edited and unedited iPS patient cells into the cell type of interest and compare the phenotypes.
-Our laboratory aims to analyze disease mechanisms and develop therapeutic drugs using iPS cells established from the cells of patients with cardiac diseases (cardiomyopathy, cardiac arrhythmias, etc.) and hematological diseases (myelodysplastic syndrome, leukemia, etc.).
+We use iPS cells to study cardiac diseases (e.g., cardiomyopathies).
+Furthermore, we use gene editing technology, such as CRISPR/Cas9, to modify iPS cells from diseased patients.
+We then differentiate edited and unedited iPS patient cells into the cell type of interest to identify phenotypic differences.
+Our laboratory aims to analyze disease mechanisms and develop therapeutic drugs using iPS cells established from the cells of patients with cardiac diseases (cardiomyopathy, cardiac arrhythmias, etc.).

-The differentiation of ES/iPS cells to cardiomyocytes has extraordinary potential for new treatments against related diseases.
-We are investigating differentiation protocols, sorting methods, and transplantation techniques to innovate new therapies.
-ES/iPS cells also provide an attractive model for drug discovery and toxicity assays.
-However, cardiomyocytes describe various subtypes, including pacemaker, atrial, and ventricular cells.
-Each subtype has its role in the function and disease of the heart.
-Another factor besides the subtype is the maturity of the cardiomyocytes.
-Therefore, we investigate protocols that differentiate ES/iPS cells into the proper subtype and maturity to study related diseases and novel therapies.
+Cardiomyocytes and tissues created from iPS cells are being utilized as alternatives to animal model-based drug discovery and drug toxicity testing.
+Cardiomyocytes include various subtypes, such as pacemaker, atrial, and ventricular cells.
+Each subtype has its role in the normal and diseased heart.
+Another factor besides the subtype is the maturation of cardiomyocytes.
+Therefore, we investigate protocols that differentiate iPS cells into the proper subtypes and maturity to study related diseases and novel therapies.

 4. Investigation into mechanisms determining the differentiation capacity of ES/iPS cells

-ES/iPS cell clones show variable differentiation capacity to different somatic cell types.
-We are investigating the mechanisms that govern these differences by comparing the behavior of the cell lines during differentiation into cardiomyocytes and hematopoietic cells.
+ES/iPS cell clones show variable differentiation capacities into different somatic cell types.
+We are investigating the mechanisms that govern these differences by comparing the behavior of cell lines during their differentiation into cardiomyocytes.
 The goal of this project is to establish iPS cell clones suitable for clinical applications.

 Cardiomyocytes derived from human iPS cells